 Like you, I received a notice that my property taxes went up.
 I’m sure that news was just as welcome in your house as it was in mine.
-What you may not know is that the City Council already signaled property taxes will increase again this year by 4.9% and 3.9% in 2019.
+We also just quadrupled the franchise fee, which is a tax on your water and electric meters.

 Allowing residents to be good residents